akullpp/awesome-java/README.md

 *Tools that create parsers, interpreters or compilers.*

 * [ANTLR](http://www.antlr.org/) - Complex full-featured framework for top-down parsing.
-* [JavaCC](https://javacc.java.net/) - More specific and slightly easier to learn with syntactic lookahead.
+* [JavaCC](https://javacc.java.net/) - More specific and slightly easier to learn.
+Has syntactic lookahead.

 ## Continuous Integration